Remembrance poppy: Ireland

 During World War I, all of Ireland was part of the United Kingdom and about 200,000 Irishmen fought in the British Army (see Ireland and World War I).
 During World War II, some 70,000 citizens of the Ireland, by then independent, served in the British armed forces, and a Roll of Honour in Trinity College Dublin lists 3,617 people from the Republic who died on active service in the war.
 The RBL has a branch in the Republic and holds a wreath-laying ceremony at St Patrick's Cathedral, Dublin, which the President of Ireland has attended.

 The Republic has its own National Day of Commemoration in July for all Irish people who died in war.
 As in other non-Commonwealth countries, poppies are not often worn and are not part of the main commemorations.
 This is partly due to the British Army's role in fighting against Irish independence, some of its actions during the War of Independence and its role in Northern Ireland during the Troubles.

 In the years following the War of Independence, the poppy was particularly controversial, with Irish nationalists seeing it as a provocative symbol of British imperialism.
 In Dublin, British Legion marchers often had poppies snatched from their lapels, which led to street fights.
 In response, some poppy-wearers hid razor blades in their poppies.
 According to historian Donal Fallon, "as the 1930s progressed, 'Poppy Day' lost much of its violent edge in Dublin, but the wearing of the symbol also became less commonplace in subsequent decades".

 In 2017, Leo Varadkar was the first Taoiseach to wear a "shamrock poppy" in the Dáil.

+Palestine

+According to Nasser Abufarha, the poppy flower been used in popular Palestinian representations to symbolize the blood in the land of the Fida'i, the "heroic warrior sacrificer"; the Shahid, the "victim youth sacrificer"; or the Istishhadi, "moving the Shahid from victim to hero and asserting the intentionality of the sacrifice."
+Abufarha describes these figures as icons of the "three distinct periods in the contemporary Palestinian resistance to Israeli occupation and rule," referring to the guerrilla warfare of the Palestinian fedayeen in the 1960s and 70s, the First Intifada (1987–93), and the Second Intifada (2000–05)—the blood and sacrifice of all of whom Palestinians have represented with the poppy.

+In popular Palestinian narrative dating back to Canaanite and Phoenician times, the red color of flower's petals is from the blood of martyrs in the land.
+The narrative is related to the story of the Greek mythological figure Adonis, a boy representing the ideal of male beauty who was killed by a wild boar in the forests of Lebanon and whose blood nourished the land from which the red anemone grew.
+Abufarha notes that the flower thus came to represent "renewal, resurrection, and life."
+It has appeared in Palestinian protest art, especially as a symbol of sacrifice or return.